forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Store the frequencies of "prefix sums" in a hash map.
 For each sum, check whether (sum - k) exists in the map.

+**1189.
+Maximum Number of Balloons**: Count frequencies of characters.

 **1224.
 Maximum Equal Frequency**: Use 2 maps to store the frequencies of each number, and the "frequencies of frequencies".

 **1282.
 Group the People Given the Group Size They Belong To**

+**1396.
+Design Underground System**: Use a map to store the total travel time and the number of travelers that traveled through this route (route is the key).

 # Stack